HayTran/RestKitExample/README.md

 # RestKitExample
-An example to demonstrate the use of RestKit with Swift.
+An example to demonstrate the use of RestKit with Swift 3.0 or above.

 <img src="https://raw.github.com/akilabala/RestKitExample/master/screenshots/RestKitExample-Screenshot.png" width="400">